Partner violence is often centered in conversations about emotional abuse, when truthfully, leaving an abusive friendship can be just as hard

 For the first time in six years, Yopp’s comments are open!
 Please take a comment to read Yopp’s comment policy before jumping into the discussion.

 I’d like you to please welcome a new writer on the Yopp platform, Eleni Stephanides!
 She’s here to talk about the complexities of conformity: the damage it can do, and the benefits it can yield when used well.
-CN: discussion of the emotional impact of neurodivergence in a neurotypical society, brief mention of theoretical death by plane crash “We could say that Old Survivor was too weird or too difficult to proceed easily toward the …Read More

 This blog post was originally published as a subscriber-only article entitled “Yopp’s Guide to Being an Awesome Ally,” at the beginning of January 2020.
 I decided to share it more widely because it was such valuable information and I also updated it as my opinions and understanding of allyship had shifted over the years.
-CN: broad discussion of oppression I once saw a post from someone somewhat new to social activism saying he wished there …Read More

 Just a few months ago I re-published my article, “Creating Social Change One Person at a Time,” in which I talked about how the impact you have on individual people around you can, in itself, be a form of social activism.
 Denny Upkins is back to demonstrate exactly how this phenomenon can happen and the ripple effect it can create in his tribute to Cherie Preist.

 Do you remember a time when you were a child and an adult in your life changed something in you for the rest of your life?
 Maybe they were the only person who believed in your ability to achieve your dreams.
 Maybe they taught you kindness and compassion towards the people you found difficult to forgive.
 Maybe they saw you for who you were and reflected you as good and valuable when no one else had before.
 Even just a small word of encouragement can be important enough to us at that age that we remember it for decades.
 That person that helped you probably has no idea that they affected you so much, even if that impact lasted a lifetime.
 What if you could be that person for someone else?